rBurgett/technoagorist.com/data/episodes/0019/notes.md

 The ability to teach yourself is one of the most important life skills that anyone could learn.
 It is a skill that I make use of every day and one that I want my children to have and use as well.
 I hope the same for you.

-This is Techno-Agorist, episode 19.
+This is TechnoAgorist, episode 19.